 - In any matter that is not being scheduled or heard during this phase of the pandemic management, a request can be made for the scheduling of the matter as set forth in PMO-SJC-1. - No jury trials will be scheduled or held. - Grand jury proceedings may be scheduled and held in person at courthouses.
-Capacity controls will be adjusted to accommodate the special requirements for grand jury proceedings. - Video and telephone conferences are the strongly preferred medium for all proceedings.
-However, the courts MAY schedule and conduct in-person hearings in all case types, subject to the availability of judicial resources and the need to address priority cases. - All oral arguments scheduled before the Supreme Judicial Court, sitting as the Law Court, will be conducted either by video conferencing or addressed by the Court without oral arguments.
+Capacity controls will be adjusted to accommodate the special requirements for grand jury proceedings

+- Court proceedings are subject to PMO-SJC-7, which establishes remote video or telephone hearings as the presumptive format for all but specifically excepted case types. - All oral arguments scheduled before the Supreme Judicial Court, sitting as the Law Court, will be conducted by video conferencing until further notice by the Court.

-PHASE 5 Anticipated for October 19 onward
+PHASE 5 Anticipated for November 9 onward